Skip to main content

 By Jason Taken · Principal, Jaken Finance Group

 Charleston historic rehab is not a faster version of Greenville bungalow value-add.
-Board of Architectural Review timelines, CHAP tax abatement complexity, and FEMA flood zones compound bridge carry — hard money funds acquisition speed, but your pro forma must model 12–18 month projects on peninsula scope vs 5–7 months in Park Circle or North Charleston.
+Board of Architectural Review (BAR) timelines, CHAP tax abatement complexity, and FEMA flood zones compound bridge carry — hard money funds acquisition speed, but your pro forma must model 12–18 month projects on peninsula scope vs 5–7 months in Park Circle or North Charleston.

 Why banks decline Charleston historic acquisitions